Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 ### Step 3: Install Cadence with Helm

-This step installs Cadence and its dependencies (PostgreSQL) into your cluster using the values file you created.
+This step installs Cadence and its dependencies (PostgreSQL and Elasticsearch) into your cluster using the values file you created.

 #### Add Helm repositories